Sound Therapy and Tinnitus

 How MindEar can help you in your tinnitus journey

-MindEar offers a range of scientifically-backed solutions that can help you manage your tinnitus symptoms effectively.
+The MindEar App offers a range of scientifically-backed solutions that can help you manage your tinnitus symptoms effectively.
 In the MindEar app you will find a soundscape library offering a variety of adjustable soundscapes to help you find the sound sound therapy that works best for you.
-You can also talk to a tinnitus expert to help determine if a sound masker is right for you.
+You can also talk to a tinnitus expert to help you better understand your tinnitus.
 In addition, cognitive behavioral therapy and mindfulness techniques are also accessible to provide you with the tools to take control of your condition so that you can live a life without noticing it.
 MindEar is here to guide you on that journey.

 Need Help With Your Tinnitus?